84 Years Later: Remembering Japanese American Incarceration

 2. Remembering Mitsuye Endo and the Supreme Court Case That Helped End Incarceration: December 2025 marked the landmark decision Ex Parte Endo, the final of four cases challenging the treatment of Japanese Americans during World War II.
 In a piece written by legal scholar Lorraine Bannai for Densho we learn about Mitsuye Endo, the plaintiff, and the way this case moved through the courts along with its important impact.
 To hear more from Densho, checkout our 2025 AAPI Digital Public History Showcase.

 3. Resettlement: Chicago Story: While this film was released in 2022, it was recently featured in 2025 as part of Tadaima!
-A Community Virtual Pilgrimage hosted by JAMP.
-This short film and web experience directed by Reina Higashitani by Full Spectrum Features, shares the story of the Yamamoto family who were forced by the government to leave their farm and live at an incarceration camp in Arizona.
-This virtual experience navigates what came after the war ended when they were resettled in Chicago rather than being allowed to return home.
+A Community Virtual Pilgrimage hosted by Japanese American Memorial Pilgramages.
+The short film (directed by Reina Higashitani) and educational web experience (produced by Full Spectrum Features), shares the story of the Yamamoto family who were forced by the government to leave their farm and live at an incarceration camp in Arizona.
+This virtual experience navigates what came after the war ended when the family was resettled in Chicago rather than being allowed to return home.

-4. Defining Courage: A live, interactive event, from Story Boldly, this show combines archival video, historic films and interviews, and more to share the story of Americans of Japanese ancestry who served in the segregated military units of the United States Military.
+4. Defining Courage: A live, interactive event, from Story Boldly, this show combines archival video, historic films, interviews, and more to share the story of Americans of Japanese ancestry who served in the segregated military units of the United States military.
 Watch the promotional video and see future tour dates.

 photo by: Library of Congress LC-DIG-fsac-1a35013